Who is Portfolio Recovery Associates?

 - Portfolio Recovery Associates may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- Portfolio Recovery Associates must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- Portfolio Recovery Associates must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection company both orally and in writing.

 Politely tell Portfolio Recovery it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If the collection calls continue, send them a cease & desist letter.

-If you’re looking for a reputable credit repair company to help you with collection accounts and repair your credit, we HIGHLY recommend Lexington Law Firm.
+If you’re looking for a reputable credit repair company to help you with collection accounts and repair your credit, consider working with Lexington Law Firm.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.